shinyquagsire23/SaltyNX/README.md

 ---

-List of not compatible games:
+List of not compatible titles:

 | Title | Version(s) | Why? |
 | ------------- | ------------- | ------------- |